seattletimes/profanity-peak/src/mountain.md

 <div class="stage" data-stage="turnout"></div>

-By the end of June, the department knew where the den site was, too -- about 4 miles from where McIrvin had turned out his cattle -- but didn’t tell him.
+By the end of June, the department, using collar data, knew where the den site was: about 5 miles from where the Diamond M had turned out 198 cows and 198 calves on June 9.
+The ranchers figured out the den site location on their own at the same time, because of all the wolf howling, tracks and scat they noticed while checking on their cattle.
+They also were informed of the location by the department.

 *<span class="placeholder" style="background: purple"></span> Cattle turnout point*

+*<span class="placeholder" style="background: pink"></span> Diamond M salt lick*

 *<span class="placeholder" style="background: yellow"></span> Profanity Peak pack den site*